 Liz is passionate about writing and storytelling and loves that she can use her skills to help organisations that are making a difference.
 After five years working for a gut-health charity, Liz joined Helplines Partnership in 2024 and is excited to raise awareness of helplines and the amazing work of our members.

-Stella Pearson - Trainer and Assessor
+Stella Pearson - Trainer and Consultant

 Rosie Swan - Helplines Standard Co-ordinator and Assessor